zotonic/zotonic/doc/ref/models/model_rsc.rst

 .. include:: meta-rsc.rst

-The main resource model.
+The main resource model, which is the central part of the :ref:`Zotonic data model <manual-datamodel>`.
 This model provides an interface to all resource ("page") information.
 It also provides an easy way to fetch edges from pages without needing to use the :ref:`model-edge` model.

 Properties
 ----------